How you are assessed

 Full-time undergraduates (first degree only)

 We calculate your income and expenditure for the whole of your academic year, but with certain limits and disregards.
 If your assessed income is less than your expenditure, we will usually award the difference as a Leeds Hardship Fund (LHF) grant.
+Medical students intercalating at postgraduate level will be assessed as postgraduates for that year only.

 Your student funding will be counted as income with the following exceptions: